Ayhamalahmad/task-8-calculator/README.md

 - Perform addition, subtraction, multiplication, and division operations.
 - Ability to clear the current input or reset the calculator.
-- Evaluate the entered arithmetic expression and display the result.

 ## Usage